 Peer-review

-General comments by the reviewers prior to revisions included: “This manuscript describes PC-594 as a pancreatic cancer serum biomarker.
-Its outcome is very interesting and relevant for the field.”
-However, “authors should clarify how the novel data of the present paper compared to the previous one”, and “discuss more how to show the clinical significance of PC-594 in the future prospective study from this point of view.”
+General comments by the reviewers prior to revisions included: This manuscript describes PC-594 as a pancreatic cancer serum biomarker.
+Its outcome is very interesting and relevant for the field.
+However, authors should clarify how the novel data of the present paper compared to the previous one, and discuss more how to show the clinical significance of PC-594 in the future prospective study from this point of view.

 REFERENCES